ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 * Evidence E4: Report in the Croc directory:
 * Evidence E5: Croc Dockerfile:
 * Evidence E6: Croc requirements:

+#### Assurance Case 5:
+* Evidence E1: Croc readme: Croc allows resuming transfers that are interrupted.
+All files can be restored during the interruption, so that the user files will not disappear.
+Of course, the security performance of Croc is further improved, that is, user files cannot be tampered with during the process
+* Evidence E2: Croc configuration: Croc does not require a server or port forwarding.
+File transfers can be easier by eliminating the need for hosting a server or port forwarding.
+And using a relay server allows any two computers to connect to one another without resorting to port forwarding or fiddling with a server.
+* Evidence E3: Relay functions: Croc use a relay server to create a full-duplex real-time communication layer between the two computers so that “uploading” and “downloading” occur simultaneously between the two computers, and then files can be download safely.
+* Evidence E4: Croc requirements:  Croc parameter input field requirements.
+It is written in the user guide that each command and parameter has a designated function, and bad goals cannot be achieved by tampering with the command.
+* Evidence E5: Croc report: Croc provides a user guide to ensure that users can use the software normally.
+Reduce the misuse rate and strengthen the security of the software

 ### Collaborations: